-You may have arrived at this Ecorignals nappies review because you wonder what’s in the Ecoringals nappies and like to learn if these disposables are as eco-friendly as claimed in their adverts you may have seen on social media?
+You may have arrived at this Ecorignals nappies review because you wonder what’s in the Ecoringals nappies.
+You would like to learn if these disposables are as eco-friendly as claimed in the adverts you may have seen on social media.

-‘Some of the links we use are affiliate links, and if you purchase through these links, we may receive a small commission with NO extra cost to you.‘
+‘Some of the links we use are affiliate links; if you purchase through these links, we may receive a small commission with NO extra cost to you.‘